 - what is smart publishing?

-- what about the ISBN?
+- what must I know about POD?

 publish with Wordzworth

 In this case we assign one of our ISBNs to each book format.
 We will then place our details on your copyright page and our logo and web details on the back cover.

 To do this you will need to register your details with your national ISBN agency such as Bowker or Nielsen.
 You may then purchase a block of ISBNs and tell us which you would like to use for each format you publish.
 For the same title, a paperback version would have one ISBN, a hardback version a second ISBN and an ebook version a third ISBN.